dmlc/gluon-nlp/scripts/datasets/general_nlp_benchmark/README.md

 featurize the text data, in which we extract two types of embeddings: one for the whole sentence and the other for each tokens in the sentence.
 Later, in [T5](https://arxiv.org/pdf/1910.10683.pdf), the author proposed to convert every task into a text-to-text problem.
-However, it is difficult to convert tasks like sentence similarity match, or named-entity recognition into text-to-text, because they involve real-values or text spans that are difficult to be encoded as raw text data.
+However, it is difficult to convert tasks like measuring the similarity between sentences, or named-entity recognition into text-to-text, because they involve real-values or entity spans that are difficult to be encoded as raw text data.

 In GluonNLP, we propose a unified way to tackle these NLP problems.
 We convert these datasets